 How Are Cataracts Detected?

-A complete eye exam will determine if cataracts are present.
-Sometimes a change in glasses will be sufficient to improve the vision temporarily.
+At our Glendale vision center, a complete eye exam will determine if cataracts are present.
+Sometimes a change in glasses will be enough to improve the vision temporarily.
 When cataracts become severe enough, a change in glasses will not help at that point.
 The treatment will be to surgically remove the cataractous lens and replace it with an artificial lens implant.

 What is cataract surgery?